-The 12-Month Enrollment component collects unduplicated student enrollment counts and instructional activity data for an entire 12-month period.
-Using the instructional activity data reported, a full-time equivalent (FTE) student enrollment is estimated.
+The 12-month Enrollment survey component collects unduplicated student enrollment counts and instructional activity data for an entire 12-month period.
+Using the instructional activity data reported, a full-time equivalent (FTE) student enrollment at the undergraduate and graduate level is estimated (4-year institutions only).
+Institutions with Doctor's - professional practice students will also report the FTE enrollment of those students (4-year institutions only).
 NCES uses the FTE enrollment to produce indicators such as expenses by function per FTE as reported in the IPEDS Data Feedback Report.